diaslais/vic-project/README.md

 The application has been organized into the following layers:
 - **presentation**: classes that concern the UI and presentation logic, the activity, fragments, adapters and viewmodel.
-- **domain**: contains the business logic, usecases, data classes and the repository abstraction.
+- **domain**: contains the usecases, the repository interfaces and domain data objects.
-- **data**: interacts with data sources (database, api calls), contains repository implementation and also maps model objects to domain objects.
+- **data**: interacts with data sources (database, API services), contains repository implementation and data objects (response and db objects).

 ![Architecture](screenshots/structure.png "Project architecture")